 The basic and diluted net loss per share is computed based on the weighted average number of shares of common stock and class C special stock outstanding, all being considered as equivalent of one another.
 Basic net loss per share is computed by dividing the net loss by the weighted average number of shares outstanding for the reporting period.
 Diluted net loss per share is intended to reflect the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
 Because the Company has incurred net losses from operations in each of the periods presented, the Company's outstanding options and warrants are antidilutive; accordingly, there is no difference between basic and diluted net loss per share amounts.
-The computation of diluted net loss per share for the three months ended March 31, 2007 does not include options to purchase an aggregate of 1,371,788 shares of common stock, with exercise prices ranging from \$2.10 to \$6.70 per share, and warrants to purchase an aggregate of 2,534,210 shares of common stock, with exercise prices of \$2.15 and \$7.00 per share, because of their antidilutive effect on net loss per share.
-The computation of diluted net loss per share for the three months ended March 31, 2006 does not include options to purchase an aggregate of 1,039,312 shares of common stock, with exercise prices ranging from \$2.10 to \$7.60 per share, and warrants to purchase an aggregate of 1,252,168 shares of common stock, with exercise prices ranging from \$2.15 to \$7.00 per share, because of their antidilutive effect on net loss per shares of common stock, with exercise prices ranging from \$2.15 to \$7.00 per share, because of their antidilutive effect on net loss per shares of common stock, with exercise prices ranging from \$2.15 to \$7.00 per share, because of their antidilutive effect on net loss per shares of common stock, with exercise prices ranging from \$2.15 to \$7.00 per share, because of their antidilutive effect on net loss per sha
+The computation of diluted net loss per share for the three and six months ended June 30, 2007 does not include options to purchase an aggregate of 1,349,357 and 1,360,573 shares of common stock, for the three and six month periods, respectively, with exercise prices ranging from \$2.10 to \$6.70 per share, and warrants to purchase an aggregate of 2,479,652 and 2,506,931 shares of common stock, with exercise prices of \$2.15 to \$8.00 per share, for the three and six month periods respectively, because of their antidilutive effect on net loss per share.
+The computation of diluted net loss per share for the three and six month periods, respectively, with exercise prices ranging from \$2.10 to \$7.60 per share, and warrants to purchase an aggregate of 1,252,168 shares of common stock, for each of the three and six month periods, respectively, with exercise prices ranging from \$2.10 to \$7.60 per share, and warrants to purchase an aggregate of 1,252,168 shares of common stock, for each of the three and six month periods, respectively, with exercise prices ranging from \$2.10 to \$7.60 per share, and warrants to purchase an aggregate of 1,252,168 shares of common stock, for each of the three and six month periods, respectively, with exercise prices ra